 As we mentioned already, treatment for fear of driving may be considered a reimbursable medical expense.
 PTSD could potentially be considered a form of "Pain and Suffering," which is classified as a non-economic damage when it comes to personal injury claims.
 However, even mild forms of PTSD must be diagnosed in order for an accident victim to be able to pursue a claim for the damages and losses related to the condition.
 Insurance companies are notorious for doing everything in their power to deny or defend even legitimate personal injury claims, so getting the proper medical documentation of all types of injuries after an accident is imperative.

-Hiring a Lawyer Can Help
+Hiring A Lawyer Can Help

 Consulting with a personal injury attorney can also make a big difference in an accident victims ability to successfully resolve a claim for damages.
 A good lawyer will work with the victim's doctor and other medical experts to determine the extent of an accident victim's PTSD and prove the link between that condition and the accident.

-The attorneys at Davis Law Group work on a contingency fee basis, which means there are no upfront costs associated with hiring a lawyer and no attorney fees until the claim is successfully resolved.
+The attorneys at Davis Law Group, P.S., work on a contingency fee basis, which means there are no upfront costs associated with hiring a lawyer and no attorney fees until the claim is successfully resolved.
 If you would like for our legal team to review your case free of charge, simply use the contact form on this page or call (206) 727-4000 to get started.